 “That's the problem.
 We let people say stuff, and they say it so much that it becomes okay to them and normal for us.
 What's the point of having a voice if you're gonna be silent in those moments you shouldn't be?”
 Title: The Hate U Give Author: Angie Thomas Genre: YA Fiction Pages: 444 … Continue reading Book review – The Hate U Give (Spoiler Free)

-Stories are pieced together strangely.
+Stories get pieced together strangely.
 I can tell you a story about a hero.
 She saved many children by keeping them away from harm.
-She may have used violence to stop her enemies, but the children were always safe at the end of the day.
-She gave the most she could and never asked for … Continue reading Which side of the story?
+She may have used violence to stop her enemies, but the children were safe at the end of the day.
+She gave the most she could and never asked for a … Continue reading Which side of the story?

 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterwards, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the … Continue reading Difference in success
+She pointed towards a CEO in the publishing field. … Continue reading Difference in success